golemfactory/yagna/docs/market-api/market-api-mk1-central-exchange.md

 Yagna Market service Mk1 will **not** be integrated with Yagna Daemon, nor service bus.
-It is not needed since its Market Mk1 implementation already supports also Activity (Mk1) and so both actors, which depends on it, just need to connect to a single service (REST).
+It is not needed since its Market Mk1 implementation already supports also Activity (Mk1) and so both prototyped actors need to connect to a single service (REST).
 Provider Agent will need to connect also to ExeUnit (it can be done via service bus or directly via ExeUnit CLI).